-Modern Scottish Terriers are very different to their working ancestors.
+Modern Scottish Terriers are different to their working ancestors.
 First bred to work underground, their solid, low construction reflects the type of work these terriers were originally expected to perform.
-Today, as a pure breed, this gives an alternative approach to understanding how and why modern exaggerations now typify this breed.
+Today, as a pure breed, the capacity to do this work gives an alternative approach to understanding how and why modern exaggerations now typify this breed.

 History of the Scottish Terrier

 Historically all dogs in Scotland which worked underground were called 'Scotch Terriers'.
 As far back as the 1500's when the first classifications of dog breeds began, John Lesley, in his 'History of Scotland from 1436 to 1561' wrote: